unref-ptr/lwIOLink/Readme.md

 - The library is not optimized for real-time applications as it polls for serial IO-Link data.
 - The library is not intended to be use to read IO-Link devices.
 You will need to develop your own IO-Link Master stack (which is out of the scope of this project).
 - There is no IODD available.
 The library is used to test the communication protocol.
 Please consult the IO-Link [IODD spec](https://io-link.com/share/Downloads/Spec-IODD/IO_Device_Description_V1.1_Specification.zip) to generate your own IODD.
+- The IO-Link Master inspection level has to be set disabled (NO_CHECK) as ISDU is not supported.
+See spec v1.1.3 for technical info about Inspection Level (Table 80 and Table E.3).
+Disabling it is IO-Link Master specific.

 ### TODO